 Best possible outcome: Accurate information about visiting Yr Wyddfa sustainably and about its special qualities is easily available before, during, and after visiting.
-As a result, users have an excellent experience by visiting responsibly and having a positive impact on the mountain and its communities
+As a result, users have an excellent experience by visiting responsibly and having a positive impact on the mountain and its communities.

-7.1.2 Explore opportunities to share information with users while Share information about how users can contribute they are out on the positively when visiting. mountain.
-ENPA and Gwynedd Council will continue to collaborate on joint campaigns that
+.1.2 Explore opportunities to share information More u

+Share information about with users while as Car

+now users can contribute they are out on the Volunt

+oositively when visiting. mountain. variou

+projec

+ENPA and Gwynedd

+Council will continue Where

+to collaborate on perfor

+joint campaigns that (KPIs)

+promote responsible as par

+tourism, such as proces

-Gwynedd ag Eryri Ni.
+Gwynedd ag Eryri Ni. projec

-More users volunteering as part of schemes such as Caru Eryri, Yr Wyddfa Volunteer Wardens and various Snowdonia Society projects.

-Where relevant, key performance indicators (KPIs) will be established as part of the development process for specific projects or campaigns.
+e users volunteering art of schemes such aru Eryri, Yr Wyddfa nteer Wardens and ous Snowdonia Society re relevant, key ormance indicators s) will be established art of the development ess for specific ects or campaigns.